 The rhythms of nature at the beach for Jane.

-By the majestic sea at Porthcurno beach, on a rising tide.
+By the majestic sea at Porthcurno beach on a rising tide.

-Eamon and Tommy, from the Peter Pan production team, working at the Minack Theatre.
+Eamon and Tommy from the Peter Pan production team, working at the Minack Theatre.

-Simon’s analysis of the beach.
+Simon’s assessment of the beach.

-Honeymooners Trish and Geoff, on the steps above Porthcurno beach.
+Honeymooners Trish and Geoff on the steps above Porthcurno beach.

-A beautiful beach, in the morning.
+A beautiful beach in the morning.

-On the waterline at Porthcurno beach.
+By the water at Porthcurno beach.

-On the small beach next to Porthcurno beach.
+On the small beach next to Porthcurno.

-Chat with artist Jane on Porthcurno beach.
+A chat with artist Jane on Porthcurno beach.